hapax/hapax.github.io/assets/form.md

 To me, this is like the old Platonist quibble that there is no such thing as a perfect circle in the real world, so we must be reasoning about something else.

 In both cases, the pattern is only *approximately* realised in nature.
 The edge is fuzzy.
+But approximation is itself subject to structural laws, i.e. exhibits its own patterns, which appear both in mathematics (in subjects like analysis, topology, and statistics) and physics (perturbation theory, renormalisation).

 #### Acknowledgments and references